antronerds/r2-training-courses/docs/Methylation_analysis.md

 **3)** The next page is "View a gene" that narrows down to the specific gene or methylation ID which to be shown in a Heatmap. (in Figure 2-5) As an example, "CLDN10" (Claudin 10) is written in Field {Gene / Met_id }, and the suggested Met_id that pops up is selected by a mouse click.
 CLDN10 is a candidate tumor suppressor currently being studied in our lab [4] and strongly hypermethylated across cancer types.
-For your purposes please use the name/abbreviation of your candidate gene of choice and select a Met_id by mouse that pops up.
+For your purposes please use the name/abbreviation of your candidate gene of choice and select a Met_id by a mouse click in the pop-up.
 Click "Submit" to generate a YY-plot.

 ![](_static/images/Methylation/fig2-5.png)